XilongYang/littledb/README.md

-# LittleDB
+# Little Crypt

-A simple k-v database.
+A simple library provides some encrypt/decrypt concerned function such as SHA, HMAC and AES.